I beg to move,

 If I accept the idea of cruise liner facilities being offered for cattle shipped from the islands to the Scottish mainland—for the purpose of this argument, I do—will the right hon.
 Gentleman explain why it is then necessary to permit those animals to be transported to mainland Europe in conditions over which we have no control at all, for hundreds of miles and dozens of hours?

 The hon.
 Gentleman’s question prompts another question: what control is there to be within our domestic boundaries?
 It is still possible to transport animals for a very long time within the UK.
 He is right: there is a need for better enforcement across the whole European Union.
-Part of the unease I have with some of the arguments that he and others advance is that their attitude is almost, “Well, we’ll be fine—we’ll take the moral high ground and have the best possible standards of animal welfare.”
+Part of my unease about some of the arguments that he and others advance is that their attitude is almost, “Well, we’ll be fine—we’ll take the moral high ground and have the best possible standards of animal welfare.”
 That will not see the end of veal farming in France.
 That production will go on, but we somehow seem to think we can draw a line on the map and say, “We’re not going to be part of that.”

 That also goes to the point I made earlier to the hon.
 Member for Bristol East (Kerry McCarthy), to which we have not yet had an answer.
 A ban that does not ban movement across the Irish border is not a ban at all; it is a ban with a most obvious loophole.
 No matter what terms we may wish to write in about onward transmission, once the livestock has been moved from the north of Ireland to the south of Ireland we have lost control of it.
 As was said earlier—it might have been by the hon.
 Member for North Herefordshire (Bill Wiggin)—when market conditions dictate that a significantly better price is to be had for a product in France, that is where it will go.
 If there is even only one route to that market, that is the one route that will be taken.